doctea/usb_midi_clocker_hardware/README.md

 ### Main module panel

-- DONE/UNTESTED: IMPROVE: Cutout for display pins in order to allow the panel to sit flat on top of the display without bending like it currently does?
+- DONE: IMPROVE: Cutout for display pins in order to allow the panel to sit flat on top of the display without bending like it currently does?
 - DONE/UNTESTED: FIX: Make the encoder hole bigger, so that the encoder will fit through

 ## Gate expander